 Sustainable Landscapes: is a new way for the industry to look at challenges in production.
 Led by Rainforest Alliance we have been pulling together three case studies examining holistically a region/area and the challenges to long-term viability.
 Landscapes focuses on root causes, rather than on ‘nice to do’ projects, and is to be owned, designed and driven by the producers.
 The case studies have looked at Mau in Kenya, Malawi and Assam.

 Issues such as livelihoods and poverty in some regions are symptoms not of poor collective bargaining, but with the poor returns from tea due to soil erosion affecting yields.
-As a result the amount a plucker can harvest is reduced, limiting the income the estate receives and its ability to pay its workforce.
+As a result the amount a plucker can harvest is reduced, limiting the income the farm receives and its ability to pay its workforce.
 Focus needs to be on supporting interventions at the root rather than just addressing the symptoms.

 Market Mechanisms: the opportunities to sell tea and/or mitigate and manage risk and increase visibility, transparency and liquidity in the market are limited.
 This curtails investment in the manufacture of tea and the ability to maintain the quality expected by consumers.
 A number of options have been evaluated including an index-linked hedging market, which it is hoped might be, developed and launched in the future.